 in mind whether you are a student in training or a licensed

-reject a client.
+reject a client for moral reasons.
 Let the client reject you.

 You can adhere to this rule if

 you treat the moral issue like any other clinical issue.
 For example, if

 variety of treatments for depression.
 You could take medications to suppress

 the symptoms.
 You could try Cognitive-Behavioral Therapy to control the symptoms.

 I work from a theoretical perspective that tries to understand, rather than